Tigge/antfs-cli/README.md

 [![Build Status](https://img.shields.io/travis/Tigge/Garmin-Forerunner-610-Extractor.svg?style=flat)](http://travis-ci.org/Tigge/Garmin-Forerunner-610-Extractor)
 [![Coverage Status](http://img.shields.io/coveralls/Tigge/Garmin-Forerunner-610-Extractor.svg?style=flat)](https://coveralls.io/r/Tigge/Garmin-Forerunner-610-Extractor)

-This program extracts all activity FIT files from a device and writes them to a folder (see file locations below).
+This program (`antfs-cli`, previously Garmin-Forerunner-610-Extractor or Garmin-Extractor) extracts all activity FIT files from a device and writes them to a folder (see file locations below).
 The first time it runs it attempts to sync with the watch.
 This produces an `authfile` which is written to the same folder.
 On startup this program will try to read that file to avoid having to re-sync.

 Requirements
 ------------